stackct/toxic/docs/user-guide.md

 ### Embedded Groovy

-The XML, Properties, and File tasks all allow embedded Groovy script.
+The HTTP, Properties, and File tasks all allow embedded Groovy script.
 Each groovy script will have multiple variables exposed by default:

 * memory - A map of key/value pairs that have been collected from all prior Properties tasks.
 * log - a Logger for logging interesting information